myllynen/byteman-automation-tutorial/README.md

 parameters writes out a new Byteman script.

-While there are several ways to determine the most relevant target classes and methods (the next section discusses this in more detail), here we use a quick and simple [jarp.sh](tutorial/6-byteman-automate/jarp.sh) shell script to generate a list of all methods found in a given jar file.
+While there are several ways to determine the most relevant target classes and methods (the tool page discusses this in more detail), here we use a quick and simple [jarp.sh](tutorial/6-byteman-automate/jarp.sh) shell script to generate a list of all methods found in a given jar file.
 This list can then easily be adjusted as needed.
 In this example, we include the earlier monitored classes and methods.

-Since the example program is unchanged we use the jar from the first previous example to creat the initial set of target classes and methods:
+Since the example program is unchanged we can use the earlier compiled jar from the first example to create the initial list of target classes and methods:

 ```
 $ cd tutorial/6-byteman-automate